mpatraw/bashrabbits/README.md

 If you have Go installed, you can run `go get github.com/mpatraw/rabbit`.
 Or you can grab one of the binaries [here](https://github.com/mpatraw/rabbit/releases/tag/v1.0-beta).

-If you use Go to get the binaries, and you have your Go bin path in your PATH variable you should be set up.
-If not, you will need to add the binaries to your path, whether you downloaded the prebuilt binaries or not.
+If you used Go to get the binaries, and you have your Go bin directory in your PATH variable you should be ready to play.
+If not, you will need to add the binaries to your `PATH` variable.
 Moving `rabbit` to `/usr/bin/` works too.

 ## How to Play